jammehcow/NotifyOut-Desktop/README.md

-# NotifyOut-macOS
+# NotifyOut-Desktop

-The macOS client to receive notifications from NotifyOut-iOS
+The desktop client to receive notifications from NotifyOut-iOS

 ## TODO